 Updated in February 2014, this document serves as a full replacement for its predecessor.
 The introduction process has now been simplified – the “introduction” is deemed to take place upon the provision by the introducer of contact details to the supplier.
 Anti-bribery provisions have been added – designed to be “SME friendly” with relatively straightforward scope and language.
 In addition, this document contains a large number of new standard or “boilerplate” clauses designed to enhance legal certainty and clarity for both parties.

-This document is best suited to scenarios whereby the supplier will be entering into a series of short-term contracts with the same client over a period of time (i.e. repeat business consisting of multiple individual transactions).
+This template is best suited to scenarios whereby the supplier will be entering into a series of short-term contracts with the same client over a period of time (i.e. repeat business consisting of multiple individual transactions).
 A fixed fee is payable to the introducer on a certain number of those transactions.
 After an agreed number of transactions, an “ongoing business relationship” is deemed to be established whereupon the introducer receives a final fee which should be agreed and calculated to reflect the long-standing business relationship the supplier now has as a result of the introducer’s services.